 Google has announced that it will launch a new Backup and Sync tool for Google Drive users, to be available from June 28, 2017.
-This new feature will allow users to monitor and backup files of any folders that you desire making it more robust.
-The latest version of Google Drive for Mac/PC is Backup and Sync is now already incorporated with Google Photos desktop uploader.
+This new feature will allow users to monitor and backup files of any folders that they desire, making it more robust.
+The latest version of Google Drive for Mac/PC is Backup, and Sync is now already incorporated with the Google Photos desktop uploader.

-The main purpose of Backup and Sync tool is to support consumer users.
-For continuous Backup of folders to Google Drive accounts, users will have to sign in via Google Accounts using this new app.
-But, for backup there should be sufficient storage on your Google Drive.
+The main purpose of the Backup and Sync tool is to support consumer users.
+Users will have to sign in via Google Accounts for continuous Backup of folders to Google Drive accounts using this new app.
+But, there should be sufficient storage on your Google Drive for backup.
 At present, Google provides 15GB of Google Drive storage for free.
-But, if user requires more cloud space the there is a provision to increase your storage by purchasing it.
+But, if the user requires more cloud space, then there is a provision to increase your storage by purchasing it.